Hop Harrigan: Publication history

 The character first appeared in the anthology comic book series All American Comics #1 (April 1939) by the All-American Publications publishing company, as one of the early aviation heroes in comic history.
-He was a recurring character by the publishing company appearing in many magazines including anthology magazines like All-Flash, All-Star Comics, Green Lantern, Mutt & Jeff, Wonder Woman, Comic Cavalcade, Sensation Comics and Flash Comics.
+He was a recurring character, appearing in many magazines including anthology magazines like All-Flash, All-Star Comics, Green Lantern, Mutt & Jeff, Wonder Woman, Comic Cavalcade, Sensation Comics and Flash Comics.

 For a brief period in 1941, Blummer considered turning Hop Harrigan into a superhero, as many other strips were converting to follow the new trend.
 Harrigan appeared in costume from March to July, and then Blummer dropped the idea.

 Fictional summary

 Hop Harrigan had been orphaned by his father, a legendary pilot, who disappeared on a flight to South America to see his wife.
-Hop's story begins with him being raised by his neighbor, the cruel farmer Silas Crane, who gets legal guardianship of him in order to obtain Hop's inheritance.
+Hop's story begins with him being raised by his neighbor, the cruel farmer Silas Crane, who gets legal guardianship of him to obtain Hop's inheritance.

 When Hop Harrigan is a teenager, Crane tries to destroy a biplane that had once been in the possession of Hop's father.
 Seeing this, Hop angrily knocks the old man to the ground and escapes in the biplane, not planning to return.
 He arrives at an airport where he saves the life of mechanic Tank Tinker, who became his friend and companion.
 Tank gives Harrigan his nickname when he said, "Some hop, Harrigan".

 Later, Hop, Tank and Prop Wash (the pilot who accidentally endangers Tank), along with help from an heiress (who later becomes Hop's girlfriend), set up the All-American Aviation Company, and they have a variety of exciting adventures.
 Hop briefly takes on the costumed identity of the Guardian Angel.

 By the time World War II comes, as with most other comics of the time, the Hop Harrigan comic has World War II themed adventures as Hop, Tank and Prop join the US Army Air Corps in service of the war effort.

 Shortly after the war, the character appears for a while under the alias the Black Lamp.